A guide to the best Southern Spain Halloween traditions.

 2. The Tosantos in Cadiz

-If you’re looking for fiestas de Halloween (Halloween parties), then they don’t come much bigger than the Fiesta de Tosantos in Cadiz, which is known throughout Spain as the largest fiesta of its type in the country.
+If you’re looking for Fiestas de Halloween (Halloween parties), then they don’t come much bigger than the Fiesta de Tosantos in Cadiz, which is known throughout Spain as the largest fiesta of its type in the country.

-The Fiesta de Tosantos is celebrated on the 31st of October.
 This unique celebration goes beyond traditional Spanish Halloween activities to encompass humor and satire, and you’ll find street performances taking place throughout the city.

 The performances often lampoon politicians and assorted other scandals of the day.
 As far as Halloween tradition in Spain goes, it’s certainly among the most unique!